PayTech: the fundamentals of digital wallets

 - Despite the good backend infrastructure, the main drawback of the ACH is that it’s not very easy to use.
 For example, when was the last time you remembered somebody’s bank routing and account numbers?

 - Furthermore, this information takes a long time to retrieve and each bank and receiving merchant tends to have varied, non-intuitive, and user-unfriendly interfaces.
-All of this add-on to the learning curve of the end-user thereby discouraging them from using it frequently and adapting the system.
+All of this adds to the learning curve of the end-user thereby discouraging them from using it frequently and adapting the system.

 And this is where most PayTech innovators come into the picture.
 They take the available infrastructure and build their user-friendly interfaces on top of it so users would tap into the ACH more often without realizing they’re using it.
 Hence, the main value proposition of PayTech innovators is that rather than building an alternative communications infrastructure and converting people to it to create scale, they design apps and good user interfaces.

 In essence, the connection between PayTech and existing tech is that a lot of the PayTech innovation involves building good wrappers around existing solutions that make them easier to use, such as using mobile numbers or email addresses rather than traditional identifiers, or replacing bank-level authentication methods, such as micro-deposits, with biometric authentication through placing fingertips on smartphones, or auto-filling forms using the mentioned identifiers and authentication methods.
 These wrappers are called digital wallets.

 PayPal is one of the earliest modern fintech companies in the payment space that popularized the idea of a digital wallet, which has consequently been further refined by other fintech companies ever since its arrival.